mistycheney/MouseBrainAtlas/doc/EnvironmentSetup.md

 ### Python packages

 First install `pip`.

-Then
+It is recommended to install and use virtualenv ([guide](http://exponential.io/blog/2015/02/10/install-virtualenv-and-virtualenvwrapper-on-ubuntu)).

+To install required Python packages,
 `$ pip install -r requirements.txt`

-`requirements.txt` specifies the names and versions of all necessary Python packages.
+`requirements.txt` specifies the names and versions of all packages.

 ### Jupyter (iPython)
 `$ pip install jupyter`